 IE8 is the most stable browser, period.
-While the browser reduces the likelihood that you’ll experience a crash, the web still has many bad sites, script errors, and unstable add-ons that can cause the browser to crash or hang.
-With IE8, we’ve improved the browser’s ability to withstand unstable web pages and to recover from crashes gracefully and automatically.
+While IE8 reduces the likelihood that you’ll experience a crash, the web still has many malicious sites, errors in the computer code used to create websites, and unstable add-ons that can cause the browser to crash or hang.
+IE8 is often able to withstand unstable web pages and to recover from crashes gracefully and automatically.

 Tabs recover automatically in IE8